John Adams (2008– )

 The music enhances the mood of each scene very well too, the writing is full of grit, poignancy and intelligence, and the story is both absorbing and interesting.
 The characters intrigue with enough depth to them to make them not fall into caricature.
 The acting is wonderful with no weak link.
 Paul Giamatti and Laura Linney are exceptional, and they are given top notch support from all particularly the always reliable Tom Wilkinson and David Morse.

 All in all, simply amazing is really all I have to say about John Adams.
 10/10 Bethany Cox

-John Adams(Paul Giamatti)is a lawyer turned politician in the 1700's and we follow his struggle to become a respected and admired man and we see how he eventually assumes high office.
+John Adams(Paul Giamatti)is a lawyer in America in the 1700's and we follow his struggle to help America gain independence from Britain and see how he eventually becomes America's second President.

 Upon seeing the series i would say that this series is superb on all aspects, from the visuals to the story.
 The series played out well and there was magic flow thru all of it because of the marvelous acting and casting and visuals.
 Somehow i wish this series would have been longer because you really grow attached to the characters just after a few shows...

 The only caveat is that the end shows feel a little bit rushed on the time-line that these persons lived in and you are left filling the time-line voids and try to figure out what happened to some characters in the series but then again it is absolutely engrossing to watch this show.